At a forgotten Pakistan port, China paves a new Silk Road

 But for Pakistan, participating in the project presents an enormous challenge in a country plagued by weak institutions, endemic corruption and a range of insurgencies in areas slated to host the corridor.

-But following bouts of insecurity, the Singaporeans handed it back to the Chinese in 2013.

 The ambitious corridor is also far from popular in the region.
-India makes no mystery of its reservations over an infrastructure project.
+India makes no mystery of its reservations over an infrastructure project that crosses through disputed Kashmiri territory.

 Officials also worry the peninsula will fall victim to real estate speculation.
 Property prices near the port doubled between 2014 and 2016, said Sajjad Baloch, the director of the Gwadar Development Authority, before falling 20 percent.